mpyne-navy/dsb-report/dsb-report.md

 DoD In a Sellers’ Market for Software
 =====================================

-Findings {#findings-4 .unnumbered}
+Findings
 --------

-### Because of the explosion of the commercial software market, DoD now Is In a sellers’ market for software-building. {#because-of-the-explosion-of-the-commercial-software-market-dod-now-is-in-a-sellers-market-for-software-building. .unnumbered}
+### Because of the explosion of the commercial software market, DoD now Is In a sellers’ market for software-building.

 Just as the DoD need for software is growing exponentially, and its software-skilled personnel grow more slowly, the same is true of the